Frollins/unseen-worlds-explorer/h-e-h.md

 For those who walk the forest paths of Bitterbrook, the Hollow-Eyed Hunter is a reminder of the unseen dangers that lurk in the shadows.
 Its power is formidable, its nature unknown, and its existence a puzzle that continues to mystify.

-![AI Generated image of the Hunter](assets/css/H-E-H.tiff)
+![AI Generated image of the Hunter](assets/css/H-E-H.tiff) The Hollow-Eyed Hunter (AI Generated)

 ![The Hunter](assets/css/H-E-H-3.png)
+A local dresses as the Hunter for Halloween (AI Generated)